There are TWO TYPES OF PROPERTY MANAGERS

 However, be careful... many real estate agents will call themselves 'property managers' but are without any experience.
 Unless they have worked for a property management company, have taken classes, and have years of experience managing lots of different types of property and tenants... they won't be equipped to manage your property successfully.

-A residential property manager in Florida must be a currently licensed real-estate agent.
+must be a currently licensed real estate agent.

 There is no "property manager license" for Florida.
 Instead, because managing rentals involves real estate transactions, commissions and handling aspects of residential properties, leases and FS Landlord/Tenant Act legalities... residential property managers (also referred to as residential rental agents) must hold a current Florida real estate license.

-Does a license make a good Property Manger?
+Does a license make a good Property Manager?

-NO!!
+Just because someone has a license, it does NOT make them knowledgeable, experienced or competent!
 Most real estate agents haven't had enough experience with rentals to manage them.
 They may be able to find tenants, and prepare a common Florida lease.
 But what happens when your tenant subleases?
 Stops paying rent?
 Moves in more people not named on the lease?
 Brings a bunch of big scary looking (unauthorized) dogs?
 What happens when your tenant moves out early?
+Will they know how to deal with Florida landlord/tenant law in relation to these curable versus non-curable lease infractions?
 What will an inexperienced manager do when it's January and they have to issue you a 1099, by law?

 Do they have the network of tried and true professionals to call upon to fix AC issues, plumbing issues... and negotiate the best possible pricing?